-8.A.8.1 Credit for Pollutants in Intake Water.
-For discharges that are comprised solely of water drawn from the same body of water into which the discharges flow and that exceed an applicable effluent limitation, youthe permittee may be eligible for a credit to the extent necessary to meet the limitation.
-To obtain this credit, youthe permittee must develop a monitoring plan that demonstrates that by using properly installed and operated control measures, yourthe discharge would meet the limitation in the absence of the pollutant(s) in the intake water (i.e., the pollutant level in yourthe discharge is in exceedance of the limitation due to the pollutant concentration in the source or intake water).
-This monitoring plan must state the degree and scope of the credit you determined is justified due to the pollutant(s) in the receiving water.
-You The permittee must submit this monitoring plan to EPD for review and approval.
-EPD will notify you the permittee within 90 days of receiving yourthe plan on whether they agree with the proposed credit you propose.
-If EPD does not respond within the 90-day period, you has assume be assumed that the proposed credit you proposed is acceptable, and begin implementing yourthe implementation of the monitoring plan may commence.
+8.A.7.1 Credit for Pollutants in Intake Water.
+For discharges that are comprised solely of water drawn from the same body of water into which the discharges flow and that exceed an applicable effluent limitation, you may be eligible for a credit to the extent necessary to meet the limitation.
+To obtain this credit, you must develop a monitoring plan that demonstrates that by using properly installed and operated control measures, your discharge would meet the limitation in the absence of the pollutant(s) in the intake water (i.e., the pollutant level in your discharge is in exceedance of the limitation due to the pollutant concentration in the source or intake water).
+This monitoring plan must state the degree and scope of the credit you determine is justified due to the pollutant(s) in the receiving water.
+You must submit this monitoring plan to EPD for review and approval.
+EPD will notify you within 90 days of receiving your plan whether they agree with the credit you propose.
+If EPD does not respond within the 90-day period, you may assume that the credit you proposed is acceptable, and begin implementing your monitoring plan.